 I Want You to Meet an Old Friend of Mine: Richard Karn as Bill MacKensie in "Attractive Architect," to the point he almost steps out from the universe of Home Improvement as he thought Mike had three sons.
 Jonathan Taylor Thomas also shows up as recurring character John Baker, who Mike really likes and even notes that affectionately calling him "son" feels right.

 Jerk with a Heart of Gold: Ryan.
-Although he can be shallow and self-centered, he actually still cares for Kristin and tries to have a good relationship with his son.
+Although he can be shallow, self-centered and extremely rude and pushy about his beliefs, he does care for Kristin and tries to have a good relationship with his son.